 Second, decide which program will offer you the most.

-Before ranking your residency program list, evaluate what each program has to offer you.
+Before residency program rankings list, evaluate what each program has to offer you.
 The program will only be as good as what you can get out of it.
 Narrow your list to those with an emphasis not only in your specialty or field, but by whether it is research-based, academic, or community-service oriented.

 Third, ask around.